Tracking the Impact

 What is Tracking the Impact?

-Tracking the Impact is an exciting landscape-scale wildlife surveying programme running across the Central Chilterns.
-It was initially established as part of the Chalk, Cherries and Chairs Landscape Partnership scheme (2018-2024) , which was funded by the National Lottery Heritage Fund and HS2 Community & Engagement Fund.
+Tracking the Impact (TTI) is an exciting landscape-scale wildlife surveying programme running across the central Chilterns and River Chess catchment.
+It was established as part of the Chalk, Cherries and Chairs Landscape Partnership scheme (2018-2024), with generous further support from Rebel Restoration taking the project to the end of 2026.

-We are now looking forward to our 2025 season with an exciting programme of training sessions to begin the season.
-Our training sessions will be for newcomers to the scheme and for our existing enthusiastic surveyors who may want to develop their skills further.
+We are now looking forward to our 2026 season with an exciting programme of training sessions.
+The sessions will be for both newcomers and existing surveyors who want to develop their skills further.
+We host social events at the beginning and end of the survey season, offering an opportunity to get together and share experiences.

 Why should you get involved?